Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Your business is unique, and so is the budget you assign to your hiring process.

-With a bit of research, you can find an ATS that fits your company without putting you over budget.
+With a bit of research, you can find recruiting software that fits your company without putting you over budget.

-If investing in a robust ATS software will save you money by making less bad hires in the long run, save you time by having instant access to large amounts of data, or let you employ less hiring managers, then the investment is well worth it.
+If investing in robust recruiting software will save you money by making less bad hires in the long run, save you time by having instant access to large amounts of data, or let you employ less hiring managers, then the investment is well worth it.

 Are you looking for a hiring system that lets you integrate email campaigns, pre-screenings, or specific candidate analytics?